 Would you and your family prefer to scale a mountain in Colorado or the Himalayas, go scuba diving in the Caribbean or Australia, or wander through a farmer’s market in Italy or Vietnam?
 What counts — for each of us — is the new ways we see the world — and possibly make new friends in foreign places.

-Time Required: Depends upon the type of adventure
+Time Required: Depends upon the type of adventure.

 There are nearly 400 places with a total of 84 million acres of land protected by the U.S. National Park Service, and most all of them are accessible to families.
-Many of these national treasures are childhood homes of presidents, remnants of ancient civilizations and wars, and countless trails and natural phenomenon.
+Many of these national treasures are childhood homes of presidents, remnants of ancient civilizations and wars, and countless trails and natural phenomena.
 At national park sites, families can stay in local hotels or on campgrounds.
-The National Park Service also hosts events during the year at various parks, such as Presidents Day programs at several of the childhood homes.
+The National Park Service also hosts events during the year at various parks, such as Presidents Day programs at several childhood homes.
 A visit to nps.gov, the Web site maintained by the National Park Service, can get you started.

 National Geographic Expeditions Family Adventures

 Visit Alaska, Greece, the Galapagos Islands, the Arctic, and several other international destinations with the experts from National Geographic Expeditions, the travel program of the National Geographic Society.
 Their trips include naturalists, archeologists, biologists, and historians to lead hands-on activities and seminars.
 For example, on the Alaska trip, children will explore the feeding patterns of humpback whales and learn to identify bear tracks in the wild.
 Or take an eco-friendly visit to the Land of the Polar Bears (aka the Arctic) includes hiking, kayaking, and animal viewing.
 These trips can be pricey, but they fulfill the requirements of a complete eco-friendly family vacation.

 Visit: National Georgraphics for details.